kayween/kayween.github.io/_puzzles/variational-inference.md

 ---
 # {{ page.title }}

+**This problem has a critical bug and will be updated in the future.**

 Given a dataset \\( \Dc = \\{(\xv_i, y_i)\\} _ {i=1}^{n} \\), a prior \\( p(\wv) \\), and a likelihood \\( p(\Dc \mid \wv) = \prod_{i=1}^{n} p((\xv_i, y_i) \mid \wv) \\), variational inference approximates the posterior \\( p(\wv \mid \Dc) \\) by minimizing the Kullback–Leibler divergence
 \\(
     <!-- \mini_{q \in \Qc} -->